dc-ag/azure-devops-pr-notification/README.md

     runs-on: ubuntu-latest
     steps:
       - name: "Update DevOps Work Item"
-        uses: dc-ag/azure-devops-pr-notification@v1.0.0
+        uses: dc-ag/azure-devops-pr-notification@v1.1.0
         with:
           repo-token: ${{ secrets.GITHUB_TOKEN }}
-          devops-card-id-regex: "[a-zA-Z0-9]*/([0-9]+)_.*" # Regex which gets applied to title, body and branch name
+          devops-work-item-regex: "[a-zA-Z0-9]*/([0-9]+)_.*" # Regex which gets applied to title, body and branch name
-                                                           # (in this order) to find the DevOpsId (only first match
+                                                             # (in this order) to find the DevOps Work Item Id (only
-                                                           # gets used)
+                                                             # first match gets used)
           set-to-state: "" # The state you want the work item to be set to (exact string match).
 Keep empty to skip.
+          dont-set-state-while-prs-open: false # Set to true if you don't want to set the state while GitHub PRs
+                                               # associated with the DevOps Work Item are still open
           add-pr-link: true # Wheather you want to add the PR to DevOps (requires GitHub Integration into DevOps and
                             # the repo to be actively linked!)
           devops-organization: "org" # The url-slug of the devops organization
-          devops-pat: "###" # The Personal-Access-Token (PAT) to authorize the action to communicate with DevOps.
+          devops-pat: ${{ secrets.DEVOPS_PAT }} # The Personal-Access-Token (PAT) to authorize the action to
-                            # As of now the PAT needs the following rights:
+                                                #  communicate with DevOps.
+As of now the PAT needs the following
+                                                # rights:
-                            # - "Work Items - Read, write, & manage" to move the work item between states
+                                                # - "Work Items - Read, write, & manage" to move the work item between
+                                                #    states
-                            # - "Full Access" to link the PR to the work item (currently there is no specific right to
+                                                # - "Full Access" to link the PR to the work item (currently there is
-                            #     only allow this, it only works with full access.
+                                                #    no specific right to only allow this, it only works with full
+                                                #    access.
 Be careful who you give this token!)
           fail-on-error: true # If you don't want the action to fail (and create failed checks) on error (e.g. when
                               # the work item id couldn't be found via the regex or an unforseen error occurs) set
                               # this to false.
 Setting this to false will also allow partial completion (e.g. only